Surabaya East Java, Indonesia Travel Guide

 Kue Lapis (layered cake), Klepon (glutinous rice balls with palm sugar, coated in coconut), Onde-onde (sesame seed balls with sweet green bean paste filling).

 Upscale restaurants typically reside within luxury accommodations such as the Shangri-La and JW Marriott.
-These establishments offer refined Indonesian cuisine, often with a modern twist, or a selection of international dishes prepared to high standards.
+These establishments offer refined Indonesian cuisine, often with a modern twist, or a selection of international dishes prepared to high quality.

 While known for electronics, this traditional market also features numerous food stalls offering local specialties.